 In his commercial litigation practice, John handles a range of contract, directors and officers, and fraud issues.
 He has defended class actions relating to product labeling, statutory rental disclosures, and medical cryopreservation.

-John’s catastrophic loss and product liability practice generally focuses on defending service providers, product manufacturers, and distributors in complex fire and explosion litigation.
+John’s catastrophic loss and product liability practice generally focuses on defending service providers, product manufacturers, and product distributors.
 John maintains a nationwide litigation practice involving high-exposure fires and explosions and other catastrophic events.
 His service-industry clients include propane suppliers, engineering firms, electricians, and HVAC companies.
-John’s experience further includes lawsuits involving consumer products, semiconductor devices, FDA-regulated products, sensors, automotive manufacturing equipment, circuit breakers, and pneumatic conveying systems.
+John’s experience further includes lawsuits involving computer dusting sprays (inhalation abuse), consumer products, semiconductor devices, FDA-regulated products, sensors, automotive manufacturing equipment, circuit breakers, and pneumatic conveying systems.

 As a mechanical engineering student, he was the leader of a zero-gravity research group that conducted an experiment aboard NASA’s KC-135 microgravity laboratory.
 Although he lacks empirical research on the topic, John is rather confident that he is one of a miniscule number of attorneys that have flown in a zero-gravity environment.
 Before going to law school, John worked as a sales engineer with a small, high-tech company focusing on nanomechanical surface-testing techniques.
 John’s industry experience also includes working in product design and manufacturing groups at a process-control instrumentation manufacturer and a few summers working in a municipal civil engineering department.